Shadow DN5: 1976

 The DN5 was updated into a 'B' specification for the 1976 Formula One season.
 However, while the reliability of the DN5B was much improved from its parent, it was not as competitive, at least during the latter part of the year.
 Jarier qualified his DN5B third on the grid in the Brazilian Grand Prix and ran second for much of the race before crashing.
 This left Pryce to take third place, the best result for the team during the year.
 While both drivers regularly finished in the top ten, there was only one other finish in the points for the DN5B, this being Pryce's fourth place in the British Grand Prix.
 From the Dutch Grand Prix, Pryce switched to Shadow's new car, the Shadow DN8, while Jarier continued with the old car.

 1977

 The DN5B continued into the 1977 Formula One season, driven by Shadow's new driver, Renzo Zorzi, in the two first races of the year.
 While he retired from the Argentine Grand Prix, Zorzi scored an attrition assisted sixth place in the last race for the DN5B, the Brazilian Grand Prix.

+Later use

+The DN5 is still used in historic racing, having had some success in the Historic Grand Prix of Monaco, and the FIA Historic F1 Championship, where it won the 2017 title.